rgibson2/pychell_rvs/README.rst

 2. Key exists only in the user blueprints but not the default - The new model is added and must contain all information necessary (see below on defnining new models).
 3. Key exists only in the default blueprints - Default settings are used.

-Example of overriding blueprints model to start from a synthetic stellar template:
+Example of overriding blueprints model to start from a synthetic stellar template.
+The default setting was ``None`` - to start from a flat stellar template.
+This will now start things from a real template.

  ``